vislies/2021/gallery/index.md

 This means that this "conservative" portfolio is _64% high risk_.

 So, the summary provided is completely off base.
-Fortunately, Bernice is knowledgable enough to know that the summary provided is utter nonsense.
+Fortunately, Bernice is knowledgeable enough to know that the summary provided is utter nonsense.
 But a more casual investor could be completely mislead with their investments.

 [Bernice Rogowitz]: https://sites.google.com/site/bernicerogowitz/